 A detailed note on the procedure adopted by the Company in dealing with contracts and arrangements with Related Parties is provided in the Report on Corporate Governance, which forms part of this Annual Report.

 All arrangements / transactions entered into by the Company with its related parties during the year were in the ordinary course of business and on an arms length basis.
-During the year, the Company has not entered into any arrangement/transaction with related parties which could be considered material in accordance with the Companys Policy on Related Party Transactions and accordingly, the disclosure of Related Party Transactions in Form AOC-2 is not applicable.
-However, names of Related Parties and details of transactions with them have been included in note 32 of the financial statements provided in the full version of the Annual Report and note 21 of the financial statements provided in abridged version of the Annual Report under Indian Accounting Standard 24.
+During the year, the Company has not entered into any arrangement / transaction with related parties which could be considered material in accordance with the Companys Policy on Related Party Transactions read with the Listing Regulations and accordingly, the disclosure of Related Party Transactions in Form AOC - 2 is not applicable.
+However, names of Related Parties and details of transactions with them have been included in Note no. 34 to the financial statements provided in the full version of the Annual Report and Note no. 17 of the financial statements provided in abridged version of the Annual Report under Indian Accounting Standards 24.

 Energy Conservation, Technology Absorption and Foreign Exchange Earnings and Outgo